 Educational Resource Hub

-This crowd-sourced database of educational resources is meant to encompass any tools relevant to people working in the climate and health space.
+This crowd-sourced database of educational resources is meant to encompass any tools relevant to people working at the intersection of health and extreme weather.
 This might include submissions by the content authors themselves, or simply recommendations from community members for resources they have found helpful.
 This collection includes only links directing users to existing resources - it is not meant to house or archive content.

 Keep in mind, this is a crowd-sourced database.
 CAFE does not verify the quality nor endorse the use of any materials included in this database.
 Make sure to follow the terms of use and attribution requirements specific to each resource.
 If you have created or used sources that would be relevant to the community of practice, please add it to the database by entering it in the submission form below.

-Crowd-Sourced Climate Change and Health Educational Resources Collection Submission Form
+Crowd-Sourced Environment and Health Educational Resources Collection Submission Form

 Do you have a resource you’d like to share with the community in this educational resource collection?
 Please fill out the submission form below.